solidusio/solidus/guides/source/developers/products-and-variants/product-properties.html.md

 # Product properties

 Product properties belong to the `Spree::ProductProperty` model.
-They track individual attributes for a product that would not apply to all of your products.
-Typically, product properties would be used for additional product information.
+They track individual attributes for a product, especially if the attributes only apply to one specific product.
+Typically, product properties are used for technical specifications or additional product information.

-As an example, you might see a list of product properties for a limited edition t-shirt as a table on its product page:
+For example, you might see a list of product properties for a limited edition t-shirt as a table on its product page:

 | Property name | Property value   |